What is a psychometric test?

 Psychometric tests (or assessments) are often used in recruitment, selection and development.
 Clevry's psychometric assessments provide a fair and objective way of measuring a range of attributes post such as personality traits, cognitive ability, soft skills, critical reasoning and behavioural style.

 The mental properties measured by occupational psychometric tests are generally attributes that are important to success in the job for which the candidate is being assessed.
 Because the results of psychometric tests are reliable we are able to use them to make predictions about potential performance on the job.

 For a test to be considered ‘psychometric’, it must be standardised, reliable and valid.
 It must be consistent in its content, administration and scoring.
 This ensures the test is accurate and measures what it is supposed to, whilst omitting the influence of subjective biases.

 Today, most psychometric tests are completed through online assessment platforms (like ours).
 Although occasionally paper formats are still used as part of assessment and development centres.
-Most assessments are timed, with the exception of some psychometric personality tests which can be completed across multiple sittings.
+Most assessments are timed, with the exception of some psychometric personality questionnaires which can be completed across multiple sittings.

 Psychometric tests in recruitment may be used at different stages of the hiring process:

 At the early stages of selection to screen-out candidates who are likely to be unsuitable for the job